 Set your thermostat to “heat” and turn up the temperature setting five to 10 degrees higher than where you currently have it.
 You should hear your furnace kick on almost immediately.
 If you don’t, you may have a faulty thermostat or damaged wiring, which you’ll want to have repaired before winter weather arrives.

-Schedule Annual Furnace Cleaning and Maintenance
+Schedule Annual Furnace Cleaning & Maintenance

-Last but certainly not least, you’ll want to schedule a furnace cleaning and service appointment before the cold weather really starts to set in.
+Last but certainly not least, you'll want to schedule a furnace cleaning and service appointment before the cold weather starts to set in.
 Having a pro inspect, clean, and maintain your unit every year will help keep your unit performing efficiently and can even help you prolong the life of your furnace.

-A furnace maintenance specialist can also identify any minor issues your unit may have, so you can take care of any necessary furnace repairs before those issues get out of hand.
+A furnace maintenance specialist can also identify any minor issues your unit may have so you can take care of any necessary furnace repairs before those issues get out of hand.
 Annual cleaning and maintenance are essential to keep your HVAC system in excellent condition and minimize your risk of furnace breakdown in winter.

 Get a Free Furnace Cleaning Quote in the Twin Cities

-To learn more about our services, schedule an appointment, or get a free furnace cleaning quote, call us at 651-319-9777 or request a quote online, and will get in touch.
+To learn more about our services, schedule an appointment, or get a free furnace cleaning quote, call us at 651-319-9777 or request a quote online, and we will get in touch.

 Contact Us for More Information